Marine cloud brightening: Advantages and disadvantages

 Marine cloud brightening appears to have most of the advantages and disadvantages of solar radiation management in general.
 For example, it presently appears to be inexpensive relative to suffering climate change damages and greenhouse gas emissions abatement, fast acting, and reversible in its direct climatic effects.
 Some advantages and disadvantages are specific to it, relative to other proposed solar radiation management techniques.

 Compared with other proposed solar radiation management methods, such as stratospheric aerosols injection, marine cloud brightening may be able to be partially localized in its effects.
 This could, for example, be used to stabilize the West Antarctic Ice Sheet.
 Furthermore, marine cloud brightening, as it is currently envisioned, would use only natural substances sea water and wind, instead of introducing human-made substances into the environment.

+Potential disadvantages include that specific MCB implementations could have a varying effect across time; the same intervention might even become a net contributor to global warming some years after being first launched, though this could be avoided with careful planning.